peterhontaru/Job-Offer-Prediction-MBA-Students/Placement-Prediction.md

 **Key findings**:

-* it is important to define what "performance" means when it comes to selecting the best performing model, as one type of prediction error is costlier than the other
+* it is important to define what "performance" means when it comes to choosing a model (one type of prediction error is costlier than the other)
-* for example, incorrectly predicting that someone would be placed(false positive) is not as bad as incorrectly predicting that someone wouldn't be succesful (false negative).
+* for example, incorrectly predicting that someone **would be** placed(false positive) is not as bad as incorrectly predicting that someone **would not be** placed(false negative).
 The cost of the former is the time spent interviewing, while the cost of the latter is losing out on a job that the student would've secured

-  * **scenario a)** if we're trying to maximise accuracy and optimise hiring costs, the LDA2 model is more appropriate as it only has 4 incorrect predictions (3 false positives and 1 false negative)
+  * **scenario a) - preferable for hiring managers/recruiters -** if we're trying to maximise accuracy and optimise hiring costs, the LDA2 model (**91% accuracy**) is more appropriate as it only has 4 incorrect predictions (3 false positives and 1 false negative)
-  * **scenario b)** if we're trying to minimise costly errors (false negatives), then the Ranger model is more appropriate (7 false positives and 0 false negatives)
+  * **scenario b) - preferable for students -** if we're trying to minimise costly errors (false negatives), then the ranger model (83% accuracy) is more appropriate (7 false positives and **0 false negatives**)

 ### Quantitative assessment {-}

-The difference in accuracy between these two main models was of **-0.59%**, with the LDA2 model performing slightly better overall than the Ranger model.
+The difference in accuracy between these two main models was of **-0.59%**, with the LDA2 model performing slightly better overall than the ranger model.

 The p value was of **0.67** and the 95% confidence interval for this difference was **(-3.38%, 2.21%)**.
 This indicates that there is no evidence to support the idea that the accuracy for either model is significantly better.